Hatteras Area Information

 Hatteras diving is about the best there is on the mid-Atlantic coast.
 We have the beautiful water, the best shipwrecks, and an island unmarred by the development and growth onslaught seen in other seaside resort towns.
 If you’re thinking it would be a nice mini-vacation for the family while you are on-board the boat diving all day: you’re right!
 Hatteras is very family oriented with plenty of topside activities; swimming, surfing, windsurfing, Kiteboarding, fishing, birding, antique hunting, sightseeing, or just relaxing.
 It is home to the Cape Hatteras National Seashore, which is controlled by the US Park Service.

 Hatt to Ocracoke ferries run 0600-2400 daily - no cost!If you are interested in Coastal Lighthouses, Lifesavings Stations and the like, you are in luck.
 You can see several on the Outer Banks; Bodie Island, Cape Hatteras, and the Ocracoke Lights are all sites open for tours as well as the Chicamacomico Lifesaving Station.
-The Island has numerous other interesting and historic sites as well to include the recently opened Graveyard of the Atlantic Museum.
+The Island has numerous other interesting and historic sites as well to include the Graveyard of the Atlantic Museum.
 A day trip to Ocracoke Island is always interesting and a fun trip on the ferry, which is free.
+Go to the Topside Hatteras page for details on some of these activities.

-Dining on Hatteras Island also runs the gamut from a burger and fries at the "Hatterasman Drive-In", a pizza at the Gingerbread House or a meal that rivals any 5-star at the Breakwater Restaurant.
+Dining on Hatteras Island also runs the gamut from a burger and fries, a pizza at the Gingerbread House or a meal that gets close to 5-star Restaurant.
 We will gladly point you in whatever direction your palette and pocketbook requires.

 Accommodations